Project-Counter/cop5/source/appendices/a-glossary-of-terms.rst

      - The name of a book, journal, or reference work.
      -

-   * - Title Master Report
+   * - Title Report
-     - A COUNTER report that contains additional filters and breakdowns beyond those included in the Title Standard Views and is aggregated to publication title level rather than towards individual articles/chapters.
+     - A COUNTER report that contains additional filters and breakdowns beyond those included in the Standard Views of the Title Report and is aggregated to publication title level rather than towards individual articles/chapters.
      -

    * - Title Reports